EPIC US ROAD TRIP 2016DAYS 16 & 17 - THE ROCKIES - COLORADO

 From The Washington Post – The Essential guide to all 59 U.S. national parks.

 I first noticed the loss of power, the intermittent lack of responsiveness, when driving by the (flat) shores of Lake Granby.
-Next came the worrying puffs of smoke, quickly followed by the equally worrying clicking noise coming from the transmission.
+Next came the worrying puffs of smoke quickly followed by the equally worrying clicking noise coming from the transmission.
 We had problems with the Hyundai Accent.
-The timing couldn’t have been much worse as we were just about to begin the 20-mile, 4000-feet (1,220 metre) ascent to the 12,183 feet (3,713 metre) crest of Rocky Mountain National Park’s All-American Trail Ridge Road/Beaver Meadow Road, only America’s highest continuously paved road.
+The timing couldn’t have been much worse as we were just about to begin the 20-mile, 4,000-feet (1,220 metre) ascent to the 12,183 feet (3,713 metre) crest of Rocky Mountain National Park’s All-American Trail Ridge Road/Beaver Meadow Road, only America’s highest continuously paved road.
 Needless to say it was an ascent that would do little to improve the condition of the ailing Accent.
-But with few options we pushed on hoping we’d make it up one side and that gravity, and luck, would get us down the other.
+But with few options we pushed on hoping we’d make it up one side and that gravity and luck would combine to get us down the other.

 All-American Road #4 – Trail Ridge Road/Beaver Meadow Road